Yinglin747/Scotland-Baby-Names-1974-2022/README.md

 ### Scotland-Baby-Names-1974-2022

 Hi and thank you for checking out my project!
-<br>In this project I investigated various trends in Scottish baby names and provided interesting insights through visualisation.
+<br>In this project, I investigated various trends in Scottish baby names and provided interesting insights through visualisation.
-<br>Tools/packages used: Python,Numpy,Matplotlib
+<br>Tools/packages used: Python, Numpy, Matplotlib

 Data source:
 <br>National Records of Scotland